djeada/Databases-Notes/notes/06_distributed_databases/03_sharding.md

 ### Handling Cross-Shard Queries

-Queries that need data from multiple shards require special handling.

-**Example Scenario:**
+- Queries across multiple shards can become **complex** due to the distribution of data.

-- **Query:** Find all users who signed up in the last 24 hours.
-- **Challenge:** Data is spread across multiple shards.
+- In scenarios like identifying all users signed up in the past 24 hours, data is **spread** across multiple shards, requiring additional mechanisms for aggregation.

-**Solutions:**

-- **Parallel Queries:** Execute the query on all shards simultaneously and aggregate results.
+- Using **parallel queries**, systems execute the query on all shards simultaneously and merge the results to produce the final output.
-- **Data Duplication:** Maintain a summary table or index that contains necessary data from all shards.
+- Data **duplication** can be implemented by maintaining a global summary table or index containing key information from all shards.

-**Considerations:**

-- Increased complexity and overhead.
-- Potential consistency issues.
+- Cross-shard querying introduces **overhead**, as the system must coordinate and aggregate data from multiple sources.
+- Ensuring data **consistency** is a challenge, especially if the system relies on duplicated or aggregated information across shards.

 ### Practical Implementation with MongoDB